 Lungs: We breathe in so many pollutants on a day-to-day basis.
 When you cleanse, you naturally help dilute and drain toxins from your lungs.
 Once you give your body a helping hand, you will not believe how well it can naturally function.

 Make a healthy protein bar: A homemade protein bar is a great choice when you're on the go!
+You can easily find recipes to make your own online, depending on what your specific dietary needs are.

 Water with Ultima Replenisher Hydrating Powder ($22): When you drink water with Ultima Replenisher, you maintain hydration, which will help curb your hunger and cravings.

 Remember that your body and health are unique, so the big three tend to differ from person to person.
 With that being said, this is an important question to ask yourself what your big three are.
 This is the perfect time to tap into your own personal intuition.
-After all, you are your own body's number one expert!
+After all, you are unquestionably your own body's number one expert!

 Feel prepared to deal with a cleanse now?
 Click here for four non-juice cleanses to try before summer, and shop two of our favorite cleanse books below.